Ayantha40/KoBar/README.md

 # KoBar
-The Ultimate Bar, Pub and Restaurant Locator
+The Ultimate Bar, Pub, and Restaurant Locator Mobile App